nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given matriculation number is invalid.
+The given student number is invalid.

     * 3a1.
 ClassManager shows an error message.